sigasi/sigasi_insights/content/manual/eclipse/linting.md

 * **Window > Preferences > Sigasi > Verilog/SystemVerilog > Header Comments** for Verilog and SystemVerilog, and
 * **Window > Preferences > Sigasi > VHDL > Header Comments** for VHDL.

 At the top, you can set the severity of naming convention non-conformities.
 Below, you can enter the validation patterns.
-Patterns use the Java regular expressions syntax.
-Information on Java regular expressions is available through the link above the severity settings.
+Patterns use the [RE2/J][] regular expressions syntax.
 Note that names are not validated if the corresponding validation pattern is empty.

-Note that you can add two patterns per name: a "valid pattern" which the name must match (a marker will appear if it does not match) and an "invalid pattern" which the name cannot match (a marker will appear if it does).
+Note that you can add two patterns per name: a **valid pattern** which the name must match (a marker will appear if it does not match) and an **invalid pattern** which the name cannot match (a marker will appear if it does).
 You can set either or both patterns per name.

 {{< figure src="/img/manual/preferences_naming_conventions.png" alt="Configuring naming conventions" >}}